Network Valuation in Financial Systems: Introduction

-Another gap in the literature has also emerged between the theoretical insights from the stress-testing exercises based on the EN approach and the experience of practitioners and policy makers.
-Indeed, according to the BIS, the largest part of losses suffered by financial institutions during the financial crisis was not due to actual counterparties' defaults, but to the mark-to-market revaluation of obligations following the deterioration of counterparties' creditworthiness.
-This approach is called Credit Valuation Adjustment (CVA)\footnote{The Basel Committee on Banking Supervision states that ``roughly two-thirds of losses attributed to counterparty credit risk were due to CVA losses and only about one-third were due to actual defaults.'' \cite{basel2011basel}.}.
-This means that, while in the EN framework the default of a bank is the only event that matters for triggering losses down the chain of lending contracts, in practice also the deterioration of a bank's book matters for triggering those losses.
-Currently, this mechanism is not taken into account by most models of systemic risk \citep{furfine2003quantifying,gai2010contagion,upper2011simulation}, and in particular by all those based on the EN model, although its importance has been increasingly acknowledged \citep{glasserman2015likely}.
-While the framework of DebtRank \citep{battiston2012debtrank,batiz2015calibrating} is one of the few models building on the idea of distress propagating even in the absence of defaults, its current formulation does not provide a consistent endogenous treatment of the recovery rate.
+Neglecting either interconnectedness or uncertainty may lead to misestimation of systemic risk.
+On the one hand, not accounting for interconnectedness amounts to considering only direct exposures, ignoring potential indirect exposures to counteparties of counterparties, and so on.
+This, in turn, may be reflected in the overvaluation of counterparties' obligations and in incentives for excessive risk taking.
+On the other hand, neglecting uncertainty implies to consider that losses cannot materialize before the maturity.
+In contrast, according to the Bank for International Settlements (BIS), the largest part of losses suffered by financial institutions during the financial crisis was not due to actual counterparties' defaults, but to the mark-to-market re-evaluation of obligations following the deterioration of counterparties' creditworthiness.\footnote{The Basel Committee on Banking Supervision states that ``roughly two-thirds of losses attributed to counterparty credit risk were due to Credit Valuation Adjustment (CVA) losses and only about one-third were due to actual defaults'', see \cite{basel2011basel}.} The case of AIG in 2008 illustrates the distinction between the propagation of realized losses and ``mark-to-market'' losses, whereby the deterioration of institutions creditworthiness can spread through the network well before the maturity of the contracts \citep{glasserman2016contagion}.